antor44/livestream_video/README.md

 This program depends on other Linux programs and their libraries, such as Python, whisper.cpp and mpv.
 For example, Ubuntu Linux users can install the following packages:

-sudo apt-get install mpv smplayer ffmpeg python3-tk
+sudo apt-get install mpv smplayer vlc ffmpeg python3-tk

 For YouTube yt-dlp is required (https://github.com/yt-dlp/yt-dlp) For Twitch and Others streamlink is required (https://streamlink.github.io)